Azure-Samples/azd-template-artifacts/docs/development-guidelines/global-deployment.md

 To migrate to a global deployment SKU, follow these steps:

-1. **Add a Parameter for DeploymentSkuName**: Update your deployment configuration to include a parameter for `DeploymentSkuName`.

-2. **Default Sku to GlobalStandard**: Set the default value of the `DeploymentSkuName` parameter to `GlobalStandard` when possible.
-See the [global-standard-model-availability](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=python-secure#global-standard-model-availability) for more details.
+1. Add a parameter for each model used in the infrastructure to set the sku name, like chatGptDeploymentSkuName.
+Use that parameter as the sku input for the OpenAI deployments.

+    In main.bicep:

+    ```
+        param chatGptDeploymentSkuName string = ''
+        ...
+        module openAi 'br/public:avm/res/cognitive-services/account:0.5.4' = {
+            ...
+            params: {
+                ...
+                deployments: [
+                    {
+                        ...
+                        sku: {
+                            name: chatGptDeploymentSkuName
+                            ...
+                        }
+                    }
+                ]
+            }
+        }
+    ```

+1. Add a parameter mapping to main.parameters.json or main.bicepparam that maps an azd environment variable to that parameter.
+This allows developers to customize the sku per azd environment easily.
+In the parameter mapping, set the default to GlobalStandard.

+    In main.parameters.json:
+    ```
+        "chatGptDeploymentSkuName": {
+            "value": "${CHAT_GPT_DEPLOYMENT_SKU_NAME=GlobalStandard}"
+        }
+    ````

+    In main.bicepparam
+    ```
+        param chatGptDeploymentSkuName = readEnvironmentVariable('CHAT_GPT_DEPLOYMENT_SKU_NAME', 'GlobalStandard'))
+    ```

+1. Update the allowed location list in main.bicep because global standard SKU is not supported in some region for some models.
+See the [global-standard-model-availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=python-secure#global-standard-model-availability) for more details.

+    ```
+    @description('Location for the OpenAI resource group')
+    @allowed([
+    'eastus'
+    'eastus2'
+    'northcentralus'
+    'southcentralus'
+    'swedencentral'
+    'westus'
+    'westus3'
+    ])
+    @metadata({
+    azd: {
+        type: 'location'
+    }
+    })
+    param openAiResourceGroupLocation string
+    ```

+1. In the documentation somewhere, provide guidance about how to set the sku back to standard, for developers that need it:

+    ```shell
+        azd env set CHAT_GPT_DEPLOYMENT_SKU_NAME Standard
+    ```

-3. **Test**: After step number 2, test `azd up` and `azd down` to ensure everything works properly.
+1. Test `azd up` and `azd down` to ensure everything works properly.
 There is currently a known issue with destroying resources properly in this scenario.
 If you have this issue, see the [troubleshooting section](#trouble-shooting) for more details on implementing the workaround (pre-down hooks to delete the model if needed.
 This ensures that the `azd down` process is not blocked and all resources are destroyed as expected.)
 Adding the pre-down hooks is only recommended until the known issue is resolved.

-4. **Test the Functionality**: Run the `azd up` and `azd down` commands to test the functionality and ensure that the migration is successful.

 ## Trouble-Shooting